 Not the Maverick (above), I mean, but bigger and better things, like personal luxury coupes.
 Which meant that when Ford had no choice but to build a Falcon successor in 1970, its solution was to make the Maverick a cramped but ever-so-stylish new body on the tired old 1960 Falcon platform.
 It did the trick, for those that were so inclined, easily seduced or didn’t yet trust imports.
 Expedient, but hardly honest.

 To appreciate the stark honesty of the Fairmont, one has to really get in, look around, and take it for a drive, because the outside just doesn’t take very long to absorb the full picture: boxy, with superb visibility.
 Or to borrow that other headline: very Volvo-esque indeed.
 Yes, that interior is as honest as it gets, for mid-seventies Detroit.
-This one is the lowest trim level, but still, that dash looks like it could have been borrowed form the English Granada, more or less.
+This one is the lowest trim level, but still, that dash looks like it could have been borrowed from the English Granada, more or less.

 And how about that driving experience?
 Well, my ever so thrifty father had a Mercury Zephyr version, a red two-door, with Ford’s long-lived Lima 2.3 OHC four and a four speed stick on the floor.
 That required bucket seats, which my father would never have thought to get otherwise.
 I drove it a few times on visits home, and it was so un-American that the House Committee on Un-American Activities should have had it on their black list.

 There simply was nothing like it this side of a Volvo or…dare I mention more vaunted European brands?
 To drive a roomy American low-trim sedan yet with decent bucket seats, accurate and light manual steering, utterly devoid of the heavy-engine induced terminal understeer, a slick stick on the floor, decent brakes, and a willingness to be tossed about like a bowl of fresh baby greens.
 Don’t get me wrong: the basic car lacked the tire size and a a firmer suspension setting to make this a true sports sedan, not to mention some more beans from the 86 hp (go ahead and laugh) four.